percona/pmm/docs/setting-up/client/remote.md

 Sometimes it is hard to check if you are using the correct values to scrape or if there some other reason why there is no data in a dashboard even when the instance has been added correctly and the agent is running.

-One aditional step you can do is to check for scrape target statuses.
+One additional step you can do is to check for scrape target statuses.
 Browse to `http://<your-pmm-server-address-here>/prometheus/targets` and then click on the Unhealthy button.

 ![!image](../../_images/scrape_targets_01.png)